 After New Zealand Attacks, Muslim-Americans Call For Action Against Rising Bigotry

-As New Zealand grapples with the aftermath of the attack on two Muslim congregations in Christchurch during afternoon prayers on Friday, the mass shootings on the other side of the world have struck fear through Muslim-American communities and renewed calls for action against the rise of bigotry in the U.S.
+As New Zealand grapples with the aftermath of the attack on two Muslim congregations in Christchurch, the mass shootings on the other side of the world have struck fear through Muslim-American communities and renewed calls for action against the rise of bigotry in the U.S.

 Muslim-Americans urged political leaders, local officials and tech companies to confront the alarming spread of hate and racism that in recent years has led to scores of worshippers being slaughtered in religious institutions.